rlannon/vscode-sin-lang/vscode_package/README.md

 # SIN README

 This extension allows VSCode to be used as an IDE for the SIN programming language.
+Currently includes syntax highlighting.

 ## Features

-Currently, the only supported feature is syntax highlighting, but this will be improved and expanded upon as times goes on.
+Currently, the only supported feature is syntax highlighting, but this will be improved and expanded upon as time goes on.

 ## Requirements